tadakoglu/jest-cheat-sheet/Readme.md

 [jest.mock docs](https://jestjs.io/docs/en/jest-object#jestmockmodulename-factory-options)

+> [!NOTE]
-> Note: When using `babel-jest`, calls to `jest.mock` will automatically be hoisted to the top of the code block.
+> When using `babel-jest`, calls to `jest.mock` will automatically be hoisted to the top of the code block.
 Use `jest.doMock` if you want to explicitly avoid this behavior.

 ### Mock modules using a mock file